 Testosterone therapy.
 Men who are treated with injectable forms of synthetic testosterone almost always make too much estrogen.
-In my own clinical practice, I saw firsthand that bioidentical (natural) testosterone therapy can also lead to high estrogen levels in men, especially when used in excess or used in men with obesity.
+Bioidentical (natural) testosterone therapy can also lead to high estrogen levels in men, especially when used in excess or used in men with obesity.

 Faulty feedback.
 Once a man has too much estrogen in his system, a vicious cycle can ensue in which the high estrogen levels lead to a faulty feedback system, tricking the brain and testes into producing even less testosterone.
 This can lead to even higher levels of estrogen and more severe estrogen dominance, magnifying the high estrogen symptoms.

-Surprisingly, men can also have too little estrogen and suffer from symptoms of estrogen deficiency.
-Some of these symptoms are, ironically, the same as those of estrogen excess.
+Men can also have too little estrogen and suffer from symptoms of estrogen deficiency.
+Some of these symptoms are the same as those of estrogen excess.
 A recent study examining the important role of estrogen in the regulation of body fat and sexual function in men found that the most severe effects of estrogen deficiency in men were on sexual desire, with estrogen deficient men reporting dramatic declines in arousal and erectile function.